CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 ## Publishing the resource
 Have the package on `/scratch/clarin/download_preview/'CORPUS'/` on Puhti tested by someone else of the team.

-Ask someone from CSC to upload the package to the download service.
+Ask someone with the needed access rights to upload the package to the download service.
 For a RES corpus, ask also to create an LBR record.

 Check the uploaded resource, or better, have it checked by someone else of the team.